 As governor, Hoeven also placed a strong focus on developing North Dakota’s vast energy resources.
 Beginning in 2002, he initiated EmPower ND, a comprehensive energy plan for the state that includes all energy resources as well as a conservation component.
 Today, North Dakota stands as an energy powerhouse and one of the largest energy producing and exporting states in the nation.
 Currently, North Dakota produces more than one million barrels of oil a day and ranks as the second largest oil-producing state in the country.

 Senator Hoeven was born in Bismarck.
 He earned a bachelor’s degree from Dartmouth College in 1979 and a master’s degree in business administration from Northwestern University in 1981.
 He served as executive vice president of First Western Bank in Minot from 1986 to 1993, and served on many civic, community, and economic development groups.
 From 1993-2000, he served as president and CEO of the Bank of North Dakota, which grew from $900 million to $1.6 billion under his leadership.

 Hoeven and his wife Mical (Mikey) live in Bismarck.
-They have two children, Marcela and Jack, and four grandsons, Crew, Jaxen, Nash and Kip.
+They have two children, Marcela and Jack, and five grandsons, Crew, Jaxen, Nash, Kip, and Rhett.